Strick87/Configuring-Active-Directory-within-Azure-VMs/README.md

 </p>
 <p>
-"This diagram illustrates the process of joining a Windows 10 virtual machine (Client-1) to a domain managed by the domain controller (DC-1) within an Azure Virtual Network.
+Step 3-This diagram illustrates the process of joining a Windows 10 virtual machine (Client-1) to a domain managed by the domain controller (DC-1) within an Azure Virtual Network.
 It highlights the DNS configuration and the communication flow required for domain integration in a hybrid cloud setup."